Select Page

 Liberation and Aftermath

-The Falkensee Concentration Camp was liberated by the Soviet Army on April 26, 1945.
-The remaining prisoners were freed, marking an end to the suffering endured by those held in the camp.
+The Falkensee Concentration Camp like any other camp was liberated by the Soviet Army on 26th of April 1945.
+Other prisoners were released, and this became the end of pain that prisoners in the camp had to go through.

 Conclusion